Asynchronous adaptive networks: Introduction

-The earlier article \cite{ProcIEEE2014} surveys the field of synchronous adaptive networks and how collaboration among agents can lead to superior adaptation and learning performance over graphs.
-The monograph \cite{NOW2014} provides a deeper treatment of the subject matter, including derivations and various additional aspects of network behavior.
 Adaptive networks consist of a collection of agents with learning abilities.
 The agents interact with each other on a local level and diffuse information across the network to solve inference and optimization tasks in a decentralized manner.
 Such networks are scalable, robust to node and link failures, and are particularly suitable for learning from big data sets by tapping into the power of collaboration among distributed agents.
 The networks are also endowed with cognitive abilities due to the sensing abilities of their agents, their interactions with their neighbors, and the embedded feedback mechanisms for acquiring and refining information.
 Each agent is not only capable of sensing data and experiencing the environment directly, but it also receives information through interactions with its neighbors and processes and analyzes this information to drive its learning process.

 As already indicated in \cite{ProcIEEE2014,NOW2014}, there are many good reasons for the peaked interest in networked solutions, especially in this day and age when the word ``network'' has become commonplace whether one is referring to social networks, power networks, transportation networks, biological networks, or other networks.
 Some of these reasons have to do with the benefits of cooperation over networks in terms of improved performance and improved robustness and resilience to failure.
 Other reasons deal with privacy and secrecy considerations where agents may not be comfortable sharing their data with remote fusion centers.
 In other situations, the data may already be available in dispersed locations, as happens with cloud computing.
 One may also be interested in learning and extracting information through data mining from large data sets.
 Decentralized learning procedures offer an attractive approach to dealing with such data sets.
 Decentralized mechanisms can also serve as important enablers for the design of robotic swarms, which can assist in the exploration of disaster areas.